Go Away, Unicorn!: Broadcast

 The show broadcast worldwide but premiere in the third quarter of 2018 on YTV in Canada before an international roll out.
-The series was also shown in French Canada on Télétoon.
+The series was also shown on Teletoon's French counterpart Télétoon.

-The series made its premiere on Disney Channel in various worldwide territories in January 2019 and on the American Disney Channel on March 3, following a launch preview on the DisneyNow streaming service in December.
+In the United States, Go Away, Unicorn! aired from March 3 to December 22, 2019 on Disney Channel.

 Merchandise

 Toys have been licensed worldwide by Jazwares, and were scheduled for release during fall 2019.